embedpj/MQTT-Kubernetes/README.md

-##  Setting up one pod of MQTT in kubernetes
+##  Setting up one pod of MQTT in kubernetes cluster
 create a new folder "mosquitto" add the three file